The best of all gifts around any Christmas tree: the presence of a happy family all wrapped up in each other.

 A fun movie with lots of laughter and, of course, a value lesson at the end about treating people (and Muppets) with dignity and respect.

 This year, it was just my son and I sitting there to watch the movie. as my husband was working and my daughter is set to spend another Christmas in Japan.
 It was heartwarming to me that my son was willing to sit and watch the movie with me.
-Especially when he mentioned that, for him, it was part of the Thanksgiving and the beginning of Christmas for our family.
+Especially when he mentioned that, for him, it was part of our Thanksgiving tradition and marked the beginning of the Christmas season for our family.

 So from my family to yours Happy Holidays and quoting Tiny Tim - "God Bless us Everyone!"